 ALL HYDRANTS ARE REQUIRED TO BE FLUSHED TWICE ANNUALLY

-A hydrant testing and flushing program is very important to the maintenance of a domestic water distribution system.
+A hydrant testing and flushing program are very important to the maintenance of a domestic water distribution system.
 Each year, city and/or private water technicians may systematically open hydrants throughout the City to gauge flows and to allow water to flow at a high velocity through the distribution main lines.

 Flushing helps maintain the safety of residents drinking water.
 Flushing a water system twice a year helps remove sediments, bacteria, parasites, pesticides, and other pathogens, and contaminants.